Bitcoin – getrawmempool Behavior

 1. Node Uptime

 Nodes that have been running longer tend to accumulate more transactions, including low-fee or long-pending ones.
-Newly restarted nodes may show fewer.
+Shorter-lived or newly deployed nodes may show fewer.

 2. Mempool Size Configuration